Lex-DRL/AID-guide/Building_better_worlds.md

 >
 > So AI Dungeon's NN models (Griffin and Dragon) are (and inevitably will be in any foreseeable future) incapable of truly mimicking a living narrator / game master, that can understand any of your requests and always produce something meaningful.
 >
 > With that important thing said, I've got good news for you.
 You still can drastically improve the AI output by simply building your WI "the right way".
-According to tests/evidences, provided by the AID community, a "properly" made WI does make night and day difference, producing more consistent output, making the AI forget less and generating more relevant output in general.
-How do you accomplish this?
+According to tests/evidences, provided by the AID community, a "properly" made WI does make night and day difference, making the AI forget less, producing more consistent and overall more relevant output in general.
+>
+> How do you accomplish this?
 </details>

-Well, you need to stop thinking about the AI as of "really dumb person" and start thinking of it as of what it actually is: a really smart software.
+Well, you need to stop thinking about the AI as of a "really dumb person" and start thinking of it as of what it actually is: a really smart software.

 ### But I'm not a programmer!